AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 *3rd-level Path of the Brute feature*
 </br>
 You have a way of falling in with the roughest crowd in any town you find yourself in.
-When you spend a night carousing in a settlement of any size, you have advantage on all ability checks to gather information on that settlement, its culture, factions, and any important, infamous, or influential figures.
+When you spend a night carousing in a settlement of any size, you have Advantage on all ability checks to gather information on that settlement, its culture, factions, and any important, infamous, or influential figures.

 #### Brutish Exploits